Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 Q: What type of scratches can be buffed out?

-When your car is scratched, you’ll likely look for the easiest and cheapest way to remove the scratches.
+When your car is scratched, you’ll likely look for the easiest, cheapest way to remove them.
 Of course, buffing out scratches is the easiest way to remove scratches.
 But what scratches can be buffed out?

 It depends on the impact of the scratch.
 Clear coat scratch is the easiest to buff out.
-This type of scratch will require a DIY-friendly job to polish.
-And base coat scratch will need more than little buffing to fix it.
+This type of scratch will require a DIY-friendly polishing job.
+And the base coat scratch will need more than a little buffing to fix it.

 Q: How do you tell if it’s a deep scratch on my car?